-- Extends the 8 year from date of issuance expiration period
+- Extends the Eight (8) Year from Date of Issuance Expiration period

 - Waives the requirement under 49 CFR 383.25(e) that CLP holders wait 14 days to take the CDL skills test.

-- Waives the requirement under 49 CFR 383.71(h)(3) that, in order to maintain the medical certification status of “certified,” CDL or CLP holders provide the state driver licensing agency with an original or copy of a subsequently issued medical examiner’s certificate, provided that they have proof of a valid medical certification that expired on or after March 1, 2020.
+- Waives the requirement under 49 CFR 383.71(h)(3) that, in order to maintain the medical certification status of “certified,” CDL or CLP holders provide the State Driver Licensing Agency (SDLA) with an original or copy of a subsequently issued medical examiner’s certificate, provided that they have proof of a valid medical certification that expired on or after September 1, 2021.

-- Waives the requirement under 49 CFR 383.73(o)(2) that the state driver licensing agency change the CDL or CLP holder’s medical certification status to “not certified” upon the expiration of the medical examiner’s certificate or medical variance, provided that the CDL or CLP holders have proof of a valid medical certification that expired on or after March 1, 2020.
+- Waives the requirement under 49 CFR 383.73(o)(2) that the SDLA change the CDL or CLP holder’s medical certification status to “not certified” upon the expiration of the medical examiner’s certificate or medical variance, provided that the CDL or CLP holders have proof of a valid medical certification that expired on or after September 1, 2021.

-- Waives the requirements under 49 CFR 383.73(o)(4) that the state driver licensing agency initiate a CDL or CLP downgrade upon the expiration of the medical examiner’s certificate or medical variance, provided that the CDL or CLP holders have proof of a valid medical certification or medical variance that expired on or after March 1, 2020.
+- Waives the requirements under 49 CFR 383.73(o)(4) that the State Driver Licensing Agency initiate a CDL or CLP downgrade upon the expiration of the medical examiner’s certificate or medical variance, provided that the CDL or CLP holders have proof of a valid medical certification or medical variance that expired on or after September 1, 2021.

-There is no further action required by covered drivers to obtain the benefits of this waiver.
-Nor will a finding of noncompliance be issued against states for any incidences consistent with this waiver.
+In states that exercise the discretion to adopt this waiver, there is no further action required by covered drivers to obtain the benefits provided thereby.
+Nor will a finding of noncompliance be issued against States for any incidences consistent with this waiver.

 Terms, Conditions and Restrictions of the Waiver

-This waiver does not come without restrictions.
-The following are important exceptions to the waiver and are important to keep in mind when considering whether it is applicable to a certain driver in your fleet.
-It covers states, CDL holders, CLP holders and interstate non-CDL CMV drivers for the period beginning at 12:01 a.m.
-(ET) on July 1, 2020, continuing through 11:59 p.m. on September 30, 2020.
+There are restrictions associated with this waiver.
+The following are important exceptions to the Waiver and must considered for whether the waiver is applicable to a certain driver in your fleet.
+It covers CDL holders, CLP holders and interstate non-CDL CMV drivers in participating States for the period beginning at 12:01 a.m.
+(ET) on December 1, 2021, continuing through 11:59 p.m. on February 28, 2022, unless terminated sooner.

 - This waiver does not apply to a CDL or CLP holder if the driver’s license expired before March 1, 2020.